ccnyplanetarium/ccnyplanetarium.github.io/_posts/2020-12-19-great-conjunction-2020-urban-astronomy.md

 ---
 layout: post
-title:  "The Jupiter Saturn Great Conjunction of 2020"
+title:  "Some quick shots of the Great Conjunction from NYC"
 date: 2020-12-19
 excerpt: "Don't mind me here on the sidewalk, I'm just taking pictures of these awesome planets."
 image: "assets/images/greatconjunction2020-500px.jpg"